US stocks cling to modest gains and end the week higher

+Inflation remains a key concern for investors, particularly if the global economic recovery is hampered if governments and central banks have to withdraw stimulus to combat rising prices.
+It’s partly why stocks fell two out of the past three weeks.
+Still, analysts expect any rise in inflation to be tied to the growing economy and will likely be more moderate.

-Investors did not react harshly to hotter-than-expected inflation data.
-The Commerce Department said personal consumption expenditures, a measure of inflation used by the Federal Reserve, rose by 3.6% in April.
+Investors did not react harshly to the latest hotter-than-expected inflation data.
+The Commerce Department said Friday that personal consumption expenditures, a measure of inflation used by the Federal Reserve, rose by 3.6% in April.
 Excluding volatile food and energy prices, inflation was still high at 3.1%, and well above the Federal Reserve's long-term target of inflation of around 2%.

 Bond yields remained steady on the news, with the 10-year U.S. Treasury note trading at 1.58%, roughly where it's been all week.